bizobj/bizobj-ftp-server/README.md

 ### FileSystem Mapping

-Every user has standalone file system, read `MappingNativeFileSystemFactory` for detail.
+Every user has standalone file system, read `MappingNativeFileSystemFactory.java` for detail.
 And `admin` user has additional mapping configuration, see `MappingModel.java` for detail.

 ## FTPS(*FTP over SSL*) Support